Highway-Kebabbery/Pre-VT-Checklist/README.md

 * I learned how to (re-)format a spreadsheet using VBA (which is amazing because nobody seems to know how to paste text-only in my beautiful works of art).

 **SQL/VBA:**
-* I got a lot of practice writing flexible SQL statement templates that take variable input.
+* I gained a lot of practice writing flexible SQL query templates that take variable input.
 * I learned how to connect a VBA application's back end to both an Oracle SQL server (in the original implementation) and to a SQLite file using an ODBC for SQLite driver (in the demonstration version of the application)
 * I learned that SQLite does not support the CLOB data type, and furthermore that you have to check the database structure to see the actual data type, because "SELECT type_of() FROM <table_name>" seems only to return the data type that SQLite thinks is appropriate given its flexible data typing.